 Red X iconGreen tick iconYellow tick icon

 It was a third-year Psychology paper (PSYC 319) and its teacher (Professor Michael Colombo) that first got Damian Scarf interested in psychology.
 After completing his BSc in Zoology, Damian went on to complete his PhD in Professor Colombo's lab.
 His PhD research focused on how pigeons execute and plan sequences.
-Damian continues to collaborate with Professor Colombo and Damian's comparative research now employs electrophysiological techniques in order to uncover how sequences are represented at the neural level.
+Damian collaborated with Professor Colombo, employing electrophysiological techniques to uncover how sequences are represented at the neural level.

 After completing his PhD Damian went on to be Postdoctoral Fellow, and subsequently a Research Fellow, in Professor Harlene Hayne's child development lab.
 In Professor Hayne's lab Damian focused on memory development in young children and investigated whether children are born with an innate sense of right and wrong.

 In 2013 Damian became a Lecturer in the Department of Psychology.
 Damian is now the head of the Adolescent Behaviour and Child Development (ABCD) Lab.
-The current focus of Damian's research is positive youth development in high school students and alcohol consumption in university students.
+The latest focus of Damian's research was positive youth development in high school students and alcohol consumption in university students.

 Teaching